andyly13/andyly13/README.md

 I  love learning about all things *tech* and am looking for opportunities to expand my knowledge in any way I can!

+Right now, I am an undergraduate research aide at UCI where I leverage NLP + various ML Libraries to extract relevant contract clause data.
+My largest impact has come from automating many tasks for my team of
+10+ individuals, copying and moving more than 2000 relevant files and creating, reading, and updating more than 30 directories in Google Drive for my team to use.
+Please check out my clause-extraction repo to see my work!

-I am currently working on a [**personal website**](https://andyly13.github.io/) and an app named **Vital** where guardians are able to monitor their loved ones health remotely and communicate with them as well!
+As for my personal projects, I am currently working on a [**personal website**](https://andyly13.github.io/) and an app named **Vital** where guardians are able to monitor their loved ones health remotely and communicate with them as well!
+You can also view these projects in my repositories!

 #### Let's get in touch!
 Find me on [LinkedIn](www.linkedin.com/in/andrew-ly-770771208) or send me an [email](mailto::lyandrew2004@gmail.com) and I'll be sure to respond!